Georgia Tech: West Campus

 West Campus is occupied primarily by apartments and coed undergraduate dormitories.
 Apartments include Crecine, Center Street, 6th Street, Maulding, Graduate Living Center (GLC), and Eighth Street Apartments, while dorms include Freeman, Montag, Fitten, Folk, Caldwell, Armstrong, Hefner, Fulmer, and Woodruff Suites.
 The Campus Recreation Center (formerly the Student Athletic Complex); a volleyball court; a large, low natural green area known as the Burger Bowl; and a flat artificial green area known as the CRC (formerly SAC) Fields are all located on the western side of the campus.
 In 2017, West Village, a multipurpose facility featuring dining options, meeting space, School of Music classrooms, and offices to West Campus, opened.

-The Robert C. Williams Paper Museum is located on West Campus.
+The Robert C. Williams Museum of Papermaking is located on West Campus.

 West Campus was formerly home to Under the Couch, which relocated to the Student Center in the fall of 2010.
 Also within walking distance of West Campus are several late-night eateries.
 West Campus was home to a convenience store, West Side Market, which closed following the opening of West Village in the fall of 2017.
 Due to limited space, all auto travel proceeds via a network of one-way streets which connects West Campus to Ferst Drive, the main road of the campus.
 Woodruff Dining Hall, or "Woody's", was the West Campus Dining Hall, before closing after the opening of West Village.
 It connected the Woodruff North and Woodruff South undergraduate dorms.

 East Campus

 East Campus houses all of the fraternities and sororities as well as most of the undergraduate freshman dormitories.
 East Campus abuts the Downtown Connector, granting residences quick access to Midtown and its businesses (for example, The Varsity) via a number of bridges over the highway.
 Georgia Tech football's home, Bobby Dodd Stadium is located on East Campus, as well as Georgia Tech basketball's home, McCamish Pavilion (formerly Alexander Memorial Coliseum).

-Brittain Dining Hall is the main dining hall for East Campus.
-It is modeled after a medieval church, complete with carved columns and stained glass windows showing symbolic figures.
+North Ave Dining Hall is the main dining hall for East Campus.
+Britain Dining Hall, a dining hall on East that was recently closed down, is modeled after a medieval church, complete with carved columns and stained glass windows showing symbolic figures.
 The main road leading from East Campus to Central Campus is a steep ascending incline commonly known as "Freshman Hill" (in reference to the large number of freshman dorms near its foot).
 On March 8, 2007, the former Georgia State University Village apartments were transferred to Georgia Tech.
 Renamed North Avenue Apartments by the institute, they began housing students in the fall semester of 2007.